google/fscrypt/CONTRIBUTING.md

 - If you made any changes to files ending in `.proto`, the corresponding `.pb.go` files should be regenerated with `make gen`.
 - Any issues found by `make lint` have been addressed.
-- If any dependencies have changed, run `go mod tidy` and `go mod vendor`.
+- If any dependencies have changed, run `go mod tidy`.
 - `make coverage.out` can be used to generate a coverage report for all of the tests, but isn't required for submission
   (ideally most code would be tested, we are far from that ideal).